How To Apply For A Regionally-Focused Collections Grant

 - Endowments, capital campaigns, or debt reduction.

 Proposals are reviewed twice a year.
-Your complete proposal must be submitted online by 11:59pm Central Time on Friday, March 31, 2017 for review at our July 2017 board meeting.
+Your complete proposal must be submitted online by 11:59pm Central Time on Friday, March 31, 2017 for review at our July 2017 board meeting or Friday, July 28, 2017 for review at our November 2017 board meeting.

 It takes about four months from grant application deadline through board decision.
 After the board meeting, you'll hear from us by email or phone within a couple weeks.